Prosunsajal4/Bidyapith/README.md

-# Esho Sikhi
+# BidyaPith

 https://zippy-cendol-b9b2c6.netlify.app/

 ## Project Purpose

-**Esho Sikhi** is an online learning platform designed to help users acquire new skills across multiple domains such as coding, communication, yoga, and more.
+**BidyaPith** is an online learning platform designed to help users acquire new skills across multiple domains such as coding, communication, yoga, and more.
 The platform provides interactive learning resources, skill-based courses, and real-world practical knowledge to empower learners.

 ## Key Features